greyhawk16/RaspberryPi4_initializer/README.md

 ## Description
-These scripts set up SSH configuration, ufw, fail2ban to protect your raspberry pi or (debian)linux from brute force attacks.
+These scripts set up SSH configuration, ufw, fail2ban to protect your raspberry pi or linux from brute force attacks.

 ## How to Use